psychogenic/psytestbench/README.md

 (C) 2023 Pat Deegan, [psychogenic.com](https://psychogenic.com)

-This library is a set of utilities and wrappers built-atop the awesome easy_scpi to allow for simplified control of lab instruments.
+This Python library is a set of utilities and wrappers (mostly built-atop the awesome easy_scpi) to allow for simplified control of lab instruments.

 It is a repository of interfaces for the electronics lab instruments used here, and by much of the maker community and other companies.

-It's goal is to offer a sensibly uniform means of controlling power supplies, oscilloscopes, multimeters, signal generators and other tools that support SCPI.
+Its goal is to offer a sensibly uniform means of controlling and querying power supplies, oscilloscopes, multimeters, signal generators and other tools used in a electronics lab.

 ## Current instruments supported